dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 > **Disclaimer:** I am not a climate scientist or wildfire expert.
 This project is intended to demonstrate data science, geospatial, and machine learning skills.
 It is not designed for operational use or policy decisions.

 ## Overview
-This project is a work in progress that explores the relationship between wildfire severity and environmental, geographical, social and temporal factors in the state of California.
-The goal is to predict a custom severity index `Wildfire Potential Destructive Power` — which incorporates structures damaged, structures destroyed and acres burned as degrees of fire severity.
+This project explores the relationship between wildfire severity and environmental, geographical, social and temporal factors in the state of California.
+The target is to model and predict wildfire **ignition, spread, and damage** and identify which factors contribute the most to each aspect.

 <img src="plots/wildfires.png" width="800">